Histwo/Histwo.github.io/_posts/2025-01-21-Golden_Rope.md

+---
-# **The Golden Rope: The Attempted Incapacitation of one of the Creator’s two servants**
+title: "The Golden Rope: The Attempted Incapacitation of one of the Creator’s two servants"
+date: 2025-01-21
+permalink: /GoldenRope
+---

 ## **Introduction**